-CBD and THC are two names popping up everywhere, from wellness shops to health headlines, each promising very different experiences.
-Most people know that THC makes you feel high but many are surprised to learn that CBD can interact with your endocannabinoid system without causing any mind-altering effects at all.
-The real curveball is that despite coming from the same plant and sharing a similar structure, their effects on your brain and body are almost opposites—even their medicinal uses are worlds apart.
+CBD and THC are two names showing up everywhere — from wellness shops to health headlines — each promising very different experiences.
+Most people know that THC makes you feel high, but many are surprised to find out that CBD can interact with your endocannabinoid system without causing any mind-altering effects at all.
+The real curveball is that despite coming from the same plant and sharing a similar structure, their effects on your brain and body are almost opposites — even their medicinal uses are worlds apart.

 Table of Contents